-Stakeholder Guide to the Improved MRIP Effort Survey
+Stakeholder Guide to the MRIP Fishing Effort Survey

-In its 2006 review of NOAA Fisheries' methods for gathering, estimating, and reporting recreational fishing activity, the independent National Research Council (NRC) recommended a series of fundamental changes to how we conduct our surveys, and how we engage with our partners and stakeholders.
+In its 2006 review of NOAA Fisheries' methods for gathering, estimating, and reporting recreational fishing activity, the National Research Council (NRC) recommended a series of fundamental changes to how we conduct our surveys, and how we engage with our partners and stakeholders.

-Over the past several years, we have been working on ways to improve our effort estimates on the Atlantic and Gulf Coasts.
-This is the information about how many people are fishing, how often and where they are fishing, and what species they target.
+Over the past several years, we have been working on ways to improve our effort estimates for the Atlantic and Gulf Coasts.
+This is the information about how many people are fishing and how often.